hertzmann/hertzmann.github.io/_posts/2021-03-22-art-is-social.md

 # Art is Fundamentally Social

 In thinking about the nature of art, I have come to believe that the **art is a fundamentally social phenomenon**; art exists  primarily  for social purposes.
 While there are [many, many ways to "define" and understand the nature of art](/2020/05/19/wiwia.html), and this certainly overlaps with some of them, I haven't seen it stated in this way before.
-(If you have, I'd be interested in hearing about it.)
+(If you have, I'd be interested in hearing about it.
+Update: [here's one response to this request, in the domain of music.](https://twitter.com/amy_tabb/status/1374059970757558278?s=20))

 There is more to art than its social functions; there are many social activities that are not art.
 But no art form exists apart from our social relationships.